Forfeiture of a Public Employees FRS Benefits

 The letter officially notifies you that you received or are entitled to receive benefits under the Florida Retirement System (FRS) Investment Plan and that you forfeited those benefits as a result of a plea of guilty or nolo contendere (no contest) in the Circuit Court for acts committed while you were employed by a city, county or state employer who participates in the Florida Retirement System (FRS).

-Tampa Attorneys to Contest the Forfeiture of Retirement Benefits
+Attorneys to Contest the FRS Benefits in Tampa, FL

 We can help you assert your rights under Chapter 112, Florida Statutes after a wrongful determination during an administrative hearing on the matter.
 Our attorneys can help you file a petition to contest the forfeiture within 21 days of receipt of the notice of forfeiture of retirement benefits by submitting the proper form fForm SBA-PFH, Petition for Hearing.